In 2019, it was revealed that the £10.1bn UK coffee shop sector achieved twenty years of sustained growth.

 3. Update your Google My Business profile

-Google My Business (GMB) received a big update this year, and it remains the most important directory on which to list your cafe.
+Google My Business (GMB) received a big update during 2019, and it remains the most important directory on which to list your cafe.

 You just need to spend plenty of time perfecting it, and this brilliant, updated guide from TheHoth will help you do just that.